sojour/FS_REACTO/FS_REACTO/systemdesign.md

 Sample Parameters:

-- sessionID (string) to keep track of a specified user's reservation
+- sessionID (number) to keep track of a specified user's reservation
-- movieID (string) to reserve
+- movieID (number) to reserve
-- showingID (string) to reserve
+- showingID (number) to reserve
 - seatsReserved (array)

 Depending on the status of the reservation, we can return successful or failed